 Guidance.
 Controllers are placed in non-hazardous locations and oriented so the signal controlled traffic movements can be observed while standing by the controller.

 Guidance.
 Standard Plan 902.10 and Standard Plan 902.30 show cabinet bases.
-The designer determines the type of base to be used and indicates that information on the D-37C sheet.
-Preformed cabinet bases are used instead of concrete bases for new installations.
+The designer coordinates with traffic to determine the type of base to be used and indicates that information on the D-37C sheet.

 902.15.2.3 Service Pole and Power Supply Assembly

 Standard.
 If the power source is off the right of way, a service pole or pedestal for the power supply assembly shall be located 2 ft. to 4 ft. inside the right of way line as near as practical to the controller location.
 If the power source is on the right of way, the power supply assembly shall be located as close as possible to the power source.
 The placement of the power supply is compatible with adjacent design features.
 Power supplies shall not be installed in medians or right turn islands.
 Only Type 1 (pole-mounted) or Type 2 (pedestal-mounted) secondary service power supplies are used.